4th delivery CLOSING THEORY

-13º.- ANALYSIS OF THE SEAMS
+13º.- ANALYSIS OF THE CLOSINGS

-In general terms, to properly follow the evolution of seams in a seamer, the following principles can be applied:
+In general terms, the following principles can be applied to properly follow the evolution of the seams in a seamer:

-6.- It is also important to carry out an evaluation of 5 containers per station, when starting to work after a long stop, after a change of format, or even when changing tools in the machine.
+6.- It is also important to carry out an evaluation of 5 containers per station, when starting to work after a long stop, after a change of format, or even when changing tools on the machine.

 b.- Dirt in the machine.